-Leaving the port city we head to Addo Elephant Park, one of South Africa's leading national parks in terms of big game viewing.
+Leaving the port city we head to Addo Elephant Park, one of South Africa's leading national parks for big game viewing.
 As its name suggests Addo Elephant National Park is famous for its high concentration of elephants, hosting over 550 of these giant mammals.

-Tonight we stay at a restored colonial estate in the countryside near Addo Park.
+Tonight we stay in permanent tents with en-suite bathrooms at a restored colonial estate in the countryside near Addo Park.